Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Mississippi State Schedule Analysis

-- On February 6, the Bulldogs captured their signature win of the season, a 91-90 victory over the Tennessee Lady Volunteers, who rank No. 24 in the AP's Top 25.
+- The Bulldogs beat the No. 24 Tennessee Lady Volunteers in a 91-90 win on February 6, which was their best victory of the season.

-- The Bulldogs have tied for the 49th-most Quadrant 1 victories in the country (two), but also have tied for the 35th-most Quadrant 1 losses (nine).
+- The Bulldogs have tied for the 50th-most Quadrant 1 wins in the nation (two), but also have tied for the 35th-most Quadrant 1 losses (nine).

-- According to the RPI, the Fighting Irish have eight wins against Quadrant 3 teams, tied for the 27th-most in the nation.
+- Based on the RPI, the Fighting Irish have eight wins against Quadrant 3 teams, tied for the 28th-most in the country.

 Mississippi State 2022-23 Best Wins